rapid7/insightconnect-plugins/plugins/google_drive/help.md

 * Create files
 * Move files to a different folder
 * Find files by name
-* Copy file to a folder
+* Copy files to a folder

 # Requirements